UniversalDataTool/courseware/README.md

-# Universal Data Tool Courses
+# Universal Data Tool Courseware

 Dataset annotators often need extensive instructions to understand how to label or annotate a dataset.
-Universal Data Tool Training allows you to quickly create training for annotators with dataset-specific instructions and exercises.
+Universal Data Tool Courseware allows you to quickly create training for annotators with dataset-specific instructions and exercises.
 You can use it online at [courses.universaldatatool.com](https://courses.universaldatatool.com).